firedoggy/art_viewer/README.md

 # ArtViewer

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/art_viewer`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to ArtViewer.
+Here you are able to navigate through the categories and then view the ASCII art from https://www.asciiart.eu/.

 ## Installation